camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ## Gateways

+### Inclusive & Parallel Gateway

+Instances of inclusive and parallel gateways represent waiting tokens before the gateway is able to trigger.
+They can be migrated to a gateway of the same type in the target process by supplying an according migration instruction.

+In addition, the following conditions must hold:

+* The target gateway must have at least the same number of incoming sequence flows as the source gateway
+* There must be a valid migration instruction for the scope in which the gateway is contained in
+* At most one gateway of the source process definition can be mapped to every gateway in the target process definition

 ### Event-based Gateway

 To migrate an event-based gateway instance, a migration instruction to another event-based gateway must be part of the migration plan.